RoboJackets/robocup-pcb/boards/control-v3.4/README.md

 # Control Board
+On Robot Board

+## Objective
+Regulates voltages, connects mTrain to other boards, user interface, hardware to enable motor control

+## Specifics of v3.4
+IR connector, extra SPI connector, many improvements to be made

+## Approach
-## MTrain is our microcontroller, has three SPI buses which tie it to the FPGA, the radio, and then all other devices.
+ - MTrain is our microcontroller, has three SPI buses which tie it to the FPGA, the radio, and then all other devices.
-AnalogIn is used to monitor battery voltage and input voltage
+ - AnalogIn is used to monitor battery voltage and input voltage
-Reset network reset MTrain if the 3.3V is low and the MTrain is high
+ - Reset network reset MTrain if the 3.3V is low and the MTrain is high
-IO expander connects hex pins and DIP switches to MTrain for inputs into MTrain
+ - IO expander connects hex pins and DIP switches to MTrain for inputs into MTrain

-## FPGA handles all of the wheel drivers and the dribble driver, including the SPI interface to those motor drivers (AUX)
+ - FPGA handles all of the wheel drivers and the dribble driver, including the SPI interface to those motor drivers (AUX)
-Handles hall sensors and writing three phase motor states.
+ - Handles hall sensors and writing three phase motor states.

 ## Control board has connectors for all of the different modules on the board, including:
 IMU